 We begin our review with studies on the determinants of WIC participation.
 As with the early SNAP literature, the early WIC literature often relied on comparisons of the birth outcomes of women participating in WIC versus not participating.
 To explore the validity of this approach, several studies explore the characteristics of WIC participants.
-Bitler and Currie (2005) found that WIC participants (among women with Medicaid funded births) are negatively selected revealed through measures of education, age, marital status, presence of father, smoking, obesity, employment, and housing characteristics.36 Currie and Rajani (2014) extend this analysis and examine the characteristics of WIC participation among mothers who switched WIC participation status between births.
+Bitler and Currie (2005) found that WIC participants (among women with Medicaid funded births) are negatively selected revealed through measures of education, age, marital status, presence of father, smoking, obesity, employment, and housing characteristics.35 Currie and Rajani (2014) extend this analysis and examine the characteristics of WIC participation among mothers who switched WIC participation status between births.
 They found that women receive WIC when they are younger, unemployed or unmarried.
 Identifying these changes are important for evaluating the validity of the maternal fixed effects design.
-Rossin-Slater (2013), examining variation due to the openings and closings of WIC clinics, finds evidence that participation increases with proximity to a clinic.
-Two studies examine the cyclicality of WIC participation, finding little relationship between state unemployment and poverty and state WIC caseloads (Bitler et al. 2003, Corsetto 2012).
+Rossin-Slater (2013), examining variation due to the openings and closings of WIC clinics, finds evidence that participation, finding little relationship between state unemployment and poverty and state WIC caseloads (Bitler et al. 2003, Corsetto 2012).